isomerpages/moe-tanjongkatongsec/_useful-links/Direct School Admission (DSA).md

 results together with their PSLE results through their primary schools, by end-November 2024.</p>
 <p></p>
-<p>Students who are not studying in MOE mainstream school will receive their
+<p>Students who are not studying in MOE mainstream schools will receive their
 DSA-Sec results from PPSB via email.
 Secondary schools will be able to download the list of successful DSA-Sec students allocated to them using the Placement System for Secondary Schools (PSSS).</p>